Questions and answers about veganism

 Where can I find more information about this subject?

 I would also recommend checking out Vegan.com and The Vegan Society for more information.
-Then of course I would list some documentaries that go through the different aspects that the animal agriculture and fishing is causing in the world.
+Then, of course, I would list some documentaries that go through the different aspects that animal agriculture and fishing are causing in the world.
 Here is the list of documentaries: https://www.peta2.com/blog/animal-rights-movies-netflix/

 Here are some useful links that I think people can browse through on their own to look at the different aspects of veganism.